 14. Get water colors and paint together; you can be silly or serious with this one

-15. If you’re up for spending money: Zoo, a Chicago museum, a concert, downtown Chicago
+15. If you’re up for spending money: Zoo (Lincoln Park zoo is free…just pay for parking), a Chicago museum, a concert, downtown Chicago

-16. Make up a humorous short story (puppets anyone?), and then make a short film of it (note: this is not the same thing as going to the movies!)
+16. Make up a humorous short story (puppets anyone?), and then make a short video of it (note: this is not the same thing as going to the movies!)

 17. Any combination of the above ideas; multiple layers to a date makes it exciting

-18. Most of the above ideas can be done in a group or on double dates; some are even more fun that way (bowling, canoe rides, games, making a movie…), and double/group dates are great ways to get to know someone without as much pressure squarely on you
+18. Most of the above ideas can be done in a group or on double dates; some are even more fun that way (bowling, canoe rides, games, making a movie…), and double/group dates are great ways to get to know someone without as much pressure squarely on you.
+Plus you get to see how they act around their friends and yours.